Battalion: Canadian Army

 Tactically, the Canadian battalion forms the core of the infantry battle group, which also includes various supporting elements such as armour, artillery, combat engineers and combat service support.
 An infantry battle group will typically be commanded by the commander of the core infantry battalion around which it is formed and can range in size from 300 to 1,500 or more soldiers, depending on the nature of the mission assigned.

 Indian Army

 A battalion in the Indian Army consists of four rifle companies.
 In turn, each rifle company consists three platoons.
 A battalion in the Indian Army is commanded by a colonel.
 Normally a battalion is attached to a regiment of infantry, which is organised, as a general rule, of a number of battalions and the regimental centre battalion.

-Indian Armed Police Forces

-Central Armed Police Forces (CAPFs) and various State Armed Police Forces (SAPFs) are organised into battalions.
-Each battalion is commanded by officers of the rank of Commandant (equivalent to Lt.
-Colonel or Colonel in the Army).
-Each battalion is divided into companies and platoons.
-Each CAPF battalion has ~1000 personnel and consists of 4–6 companies.

-Each state armed police battalion is composed of companies (typically 4–6), each further divided into platoons.
-These armed police battalions focus on internal security, riot control, counter-insurgency, and law enforcement support.

 Royal Netherlands Army

 In the Royal Netherlands Army, a mechanised infantry battalion usually consists of one command- and medical company, three mechanised infantry companies and one support company, which has three platoons with heavy mortars and three platoons with anti-tank missiles (TOW).
 With the Dutch artillery units, the equivalent of a battalion is called an afdeling (which translates to "section").

 Combat companies consist of (usually mechanised) infantry, combat engineers, or tanks.
 In the latter case, the unit is called an eskadron, which translates roughly to "squadron".
 There are also support battalions in the Dutch Army, which specialise on a specific task: for example, supplies and transport or communications.

 The Netherlands have four battalions that are permanently reserved for the United Nations, for the purpose of peacekeeping duties.

 An infantry battalion, logistical battalion, combat battalion and the Netherlands Marine Corps all have a battalion structure.
 Each battalion usually consists of the following: